 Hedgehogs are special and endangered where they came from in Great Britain, but are strangers and key predators to New Zealand’s wildlife.
-They eat eggs, ground-nesting birds, chicks, lizards and invertebrates every night.
+They eat eggs, ground-nesting chicks, lizards and invertebrates every night.

 In fact, in suburban areas they’re more of a biodiversity threat than stoats, which are rarely encountered.
 You’re unlikely to catch a hedgehog in your backyard trap, but DOC200 traps (used in parks and reserves) do help keep the hedgehog numbers down.